plewto/Cadejo/doc/intro.md

 #Configuration

-Currently configuration is hard-coded into the Cadejo source, but this too shale pass.
+Currently configuration is hard-coded into the Cadejo source.
+This too shale pass.
 Eventually it is hoped to add user-configuration files.
 For the moment the file cadejo/demo.clj serves as configuration.
 It is necessary to set the value of midi-input-port to match a port available on your machine.